deltam/ePubcast/README.markdown

 * fixed garbled characters in Podcast feeds
 * be able to publishing every epub file(susu.epub only, now) -> beccause must be including epub file size in podcast feed(hard coding now)
-* change to run on Google AppEngine/Java
+* be able to deploy on Google AppEngine/Java

 ## License